 Secondhand smoke also is bad for your baby.
 Secondhand smoke is smoke from someone else’s cigarette, cigar or pipe.
 It can cause lung and breathing problems.
 Babies of mothers who smoke are more likely than babies of non-smokers to die from sudden infant death syndrome (SIDS).
-SIDS is the unexplained death of a baby while sleeping.
+SIDS is the unexplained death of a baby younger than 1 year old.

 Limit caffeine while you’re breastfeeding.
 Caffeine is a drug that is found in things like coffee, tea, soda, chocolate and some medicines.
 Too much caffeine in breast milk can make your baby fussy or have trouble sleeping.
 If you drink coffee, have no more than two cups a day while you’re breastfeeding.

 Yes, but tell your health care provider right away that you’re not feeling well.
 It’s safe to breastfeed if you have a common illness, like a cold or the flu.
 Breastfeeding passes along antibodies (cells in the body that fight off infection) to your baby that can help protect him from the illness.
 Don’t take any medicine without talking to your provider first.

 Most likely, but tell your provider or lactation consultant if you've had breast surgery or piercing.
 Breast surgery includes getting implants, having a breast reduction or having a lump removed.
 Piercing means inserting jewelry into the breast, including nipple piercing.
 A lactation consultant is a person with special training in helping women breastfeed.

 Can you breastfeed if you've had gastric bypass?